 Like many soap characters, there have been a handful of actresses to take on the role of Abby Newman in Y&R. The one that probably stands out the most is when Marcy Rylan burst onto the Genoa City scene and really took the Abby character from a dizzy, blonde, rich girl, who only cared about materialistic things, into someone that had far more depth.
 Sadly, Rylan left the show in 2013 and was replaced by Melissa Ordway.
 While Ordway has been in the role for years now, for many Y&R fans, Abby Newman simply does not feel the same without Rylan.

 6. Jacob Young as Lucky Spencer – General Hospital

-As Jonathan Jackson originated the Lucky Spencer GH role at the young age of 11, fans have marveled at watching him grow up over the years.
+As Jonathan Jackson originated the Lucky Spencer GH role at the young age of 11, fans have marvelled at watching him grow up over the years.
 Much like Robin Scorpio and Kimberly McCullough, the GH audience associates the role of Lucky with Jackson, which is probably the reason it was such a disappointment when Jacob Young entered the role in 2000.
 He remained as Lucky for about three years, and was then replaced by Greg Vaughan, but nothing beats the original when it comes to Lucky Spencer.